robdevops/finbot/README.md

 ```

 ### Discord
+Discord support is currently only for trade notifications and scheduled reports.
 The Discord webhook can be provisioned under _Server Settings > Integrations > Webhooks_.
 We use Discord's Slack compatibility by appending `/slack` to the Discord webhook in the .env file.
 Example:
 ```